AnantharamanLab/METABOLIC/README.md

 SRR3577362_sub_1.fastq,SRR3577362_sub_2.fastq
 SRR3577362_sub2_1.fastq,SRR3577362_sub2_2.fastq
 ```
-&emsp;&emsp;*Note that the two different sets of paired reads are separated by a newspace character*
+&emsp;&emsp;*Note that the two different sets of paired reads are separated by a line return (new line)*

 #### Running Test Data: